slammer1870/studious-lamp/README.md

 ### Admin User
 - Currently there is no permission restricted only to admin users via the interface of the website.

-# Table of Contents
-Copy your readme to http://ecotrust-canada.github.io/markdown-toc/ to make a table of contents.
-This will help assessors to see the structure of your readme.
-Just test it out ast this tool isn't perfect.
-It tends to mess up with special characters like dashes.

 ## UX
 As this is a CRUD based application the key UX features for this site are clear and defined input for accessability.
 Examples of this can be seen on the edit and delete buttons for posts.\